Grant Supports the Endometriosis Foundation of America’s ENPOWR Project

 Available for interviews:

-- Dr. Tamer Seckin & Padma Lakshmi, co- founders of the EFA
+- Dr. Tamer Seckin & Padma Lakshmi, co- founders of Endofound

-- Theresa Davidson, MPH, MEd, Managing Director, EFA
+- Theresa Davidson, MPH, MEd, Managing Director, Endofound

 - New York State Senator Jeffrey Klein, (D-Bronx/Westchester)